Nicla Vision Development Guide

 Click the Stop (halt script) icon at the bottom left of the IDE to stop running this script on the Nicla Vision.

-Run "helloadvertising.py" Part 2
+Run "hellomaxfov.py" Part 2

+Advertise user-defined Bluetooth Low Energy wireless packets.
 Open a new file in the OpenMV IDE, and copy Ctrl+C and paste Ctrl+V the following lines of code into the code editor window:

 import bluetooth, time